Pulmonary Embolism (PE)

 heparin therapy (by vein or by injection under the skin) for the first few days of therapy before they can give the edoxaban or dabigatranheparinheparin and warfarin are given for the first few days of therapy, and then warfarin alone is used thereafter.

 warfarin dose is frequently adjusted based on the results of the blood tests.
-Also, warfarin interacts with many different types of food, drugs, and supplements, which can result in blood that is too thin or too thick.
+Also, warfarin interacts with many different types of food, medications, and supplements, which can result in blood that is too thin or too thick.
 If excessive anticoagulation occurs, severe bleeding in a number of body organs can develop.

-Because many substances can interact with warfarin, people who take it should be sure to check with their doctor before taking any other drugs or supplements, including those that can be obtained without a prescription (over-the-counter) such as acetaminophen or aspirin, herbal preparations, and dietary supplements.
+Because many substances can interact with warfarin, people who take it should be sure to check with their doctor before taking any other medications or supplements, including those that can be obtained without a prescription (over-the-counter) such as acetaminophen or aspirin, herbal preparations, and dietary supplements.
 Foods that are high in vitamin K (which affects blood clotting), such as broccoli, spinach, kale, and other leafy green vegetables, liver, grapefruit and grapefruit juice, and green tea, may need to be either eaten in very consistent amounts or avoided.

 warfarin, these medications can be taken by mouth, but dose adjustments and tests to monitor the level of anticoagulation are not needed.
 Furthermore, these medications do not often interact with food or other medications and are less likely to cause severe types of bleeding when compared with warfarin.
 Rivaroxaban should always be taken with food.